IBMStreams/streamsx.documentation/docs/java/Java-Operator-Developer-Guide.markdown

 * Specific JARs: `@Libraries("opt/Reverse.jar")`
 * Entire directories using wildcard (this adds all files with extension .jar or .JAR): `@Libraries("opt/*")`
 * Environment variables: `@Libraries("@REVERSE_HOME@")`where the environment variable would be REVERSE_HOME.
-<br>**WARNING:** The environment variable is resolved at compile-time, resulting in an application bundle that is not relocatable.
+  **WARNING:** The environment variable is resolved at compile-time, resulting in an application bundle that is not relocatable.

 To specify multiple locations for JARs, simply comma separate your locations:
 	`@Libraries({"opt/Reverse.jar" , "opt/downloaded/*", "@REVERSE_HOME@"})`